objectkuan/objectkuan.github.io/_posts/2014-07-20-some-net-related-features.md

 ###Description:

-Control the interrupt trigger rate of a NIC, to let the kernel read more packages from NIC for one interrupt.
+Control the interrupt trigger rate of a NIC, to let the kernel read more packets from NIC for one interrupt.

 ###Checking: